Manathil Urudhi Vendum: Plot

 In a twist of events, Nandhini's divorce comes to light and her father dies of heart attack.
 It is also revealed that Sundari was serving as a mistress to a rich man as she is the sole breadwinner of her family.
 Nandhini stands as a pillar of support for Sundari.
 She matches her maid with the former thief, and they are seen to be happily accepting the proposal.
 Meanwhile, the politician who Ramesh had revered is imprisoned and self-immolates.
 Even then, Nandhini does not lose hope and continues her job and supports the family.
 The writer becomes fond of Nandhini and wishes to marry her.
 After some struggle, love blossoms between the two, and Nandhini meets Surya's parents.
 Sundari's master dies suddenly, and she is deprived of a job.
 She then finds a similar job for a high-profile celebrity at Delhi, and Nandhini continues to morally support her.

 Meanwhile, Nandhini's ex-husband suffers from kidney failure, and Nandhini is his only match.
 She decides to donate her kidney to him in order to let him live for his current wife and child.
 This ruptures Nandhini's relationship with Surya as he accuses her of still having feelings for her ex-husband.
-After the kidney transplant is done, Dilip offers Nandhini a blank check with which she fills the earlier amount that she loaned from Dilip's father to help her sister free her husband from jail.
+After the kidney transplant is done, Dilip offers Nandhini a blank cheque with which she fills the earlier amount that she loaned from Dilip's father to help her sister free her husband from jail.
 She declares herself debt-free.
 Surya, seeing her genuine nature, reconciles with her and she is happy.
 It is found that Nandhini's boss Dr. Arthanari has committed himself 24/7 for doctor service and lied about being married for the past seventeen years.
 This inspires Nandhini to indulge herself completely into nursing service 24/7.
 Arthanari informs her that Surya was more worried about their sexual life after her kidney donation and does not appreciate her act of kindness like she earlier thought.
 She meets Surya and expresses her disinterest in marrying him and says she will always be a nurse, serving society.
 The film ends with Nandhini resuming her job and remaining the family's breadwinner.